-- Sling on at all times for 6 weeks.
-This will help protect the repair and decrease chance of re injury. - No physical therapy until 2-4 weeks post-op determined on a case by case basis - No use of operative shoulder at all.
-No lifting, pushing, pulling. - No driving for 3-4 months. - At night, place a pillow behind your elbow to prevent your shoulder from bending backward.
+- Sling on at all times except for hygiene for 6 weeks.
+This will help protect the repair and decrease chance of re injury. - Start pendulum exercises (please see instructions below) - Activities only as instructed by physical therapist for 3-4 months. - No lifting, pushing, pulling anything heavier than a coffee cup. - No driving for 3-4 months. - At night, place a pillow behind your elbow to prevent your shoulder from bending backward.
 Sleeping with extra pillows (almost in an upright position) will help keep down the swelling and may be more comfortable for you.
 Sleeping in a recliner is often more comfortable for the first few weeks post-op. - Physical Therapy -.
+It is important to start physical therapy 2 weeks after surgery to avoid any stiffness that can lead to increased pain and slower recovery.
 If you have a preferred therapy location you would like to go to, please let the office know so we can send the referral there.
 We work with a network of trusted therapist and will send the referral to one if you don't have a preference